Yash-007688/BATTERY/README.md

 Monitor battery with threshold alerts and web dashboard.

 ### Threshold Setting Mode
 Set a specific battery threshold using the `-t` flag.
+This allows you to customize the battery percentage at which the alert will trigger without modifying the configuration file.
+Examples:

+- `python app.py -t 80` - Set threshold to 80%
+- `python app.py -t 100` - Set threshold to 100%
+- `python app.py --threshold 95` - Alternative long form

 ### Discharge Calculation Mode
 Calculate battery discharge rate without showing regular logs using the `-d` flag.
 This mode only logs discharge rate information every 10-15 minutes when the device is discharging (not plugged in).